 Elswick House is a very busy Nursery.
 There are always a number of activities going on.
 The Sparrows Room has a permanent sand pit and the lid is frequently used for playdough and foam.
 Sometimes it is used as a water trough.
 Painting, cutting, sticking and a wide range of craft materials, from glorious glitter to regal peacock feathers, are employed to produce the wonderful wall displays, not to mention the pictures to take home.

 Cooking is a favourite pastime, making bread, cakes, biscuits, fruit salad and pizza; also a very tasty 'stone soup'.
 Storytime and singing are perennial favourites and, when the weather is good, these can take place in the garden.
 Keeping 'active' is encouraged with a range of balls, skittles, bean bags and hoops to develop hand eye co-ordination and 'taking turns'.

 We do regular 'Keep-Fit' session with music.
 Members of staff alternate this with action stories, where the children take the parts.
 A great favourite is "Where The Wild Things Are" which has infinite potential for stomping!
 Role play is one of the children's favourite activities, especially when it extends into the garden, using the Wendy House, The Den, the Tree House or the Bridge.

 Local visits are particularly important to give the children a knowledge of their locality.
-We go on lots of local walks into the village, to the canal and to any of the five children's play parks.
+We go on walks into the village, to the canal and to any of the five children's play parks.
 We love our countrside walks to see the horses and the wind turbine.
 Our Wet Wellie Walks are best though!
 We go to Woodhouse Farm once or twice a year to see the animals and to go round the walled garden and we regularly visit a private estate, which allows us access to their Bluebell Woods and to go pond dipping.
 The Tractor 'n Trailer ride round the village and the local Fisheries is a great favourite.